data-miner00/notes/content/articles/general/host-minecraft-server-locally.md

 The second item on the list is the Minecraft server.
 Go to the [official download page](https://www.minecraft.net/en-us/download/server) and download the required file from the download link that reads "Download minecraft_server.x.x.x.jar".

 The `x.x.x` represents the **version** of Minecraft for the server.
-You will need to find the corresponding version of server file if you intend to host the server for older version of Minecraft.

-**Rename** the file to just `server.jar` for ease of reference after it has been downloaded.
+Find the best version that suits you.
+After that, rename the JAR file to `server.jar`.

 ### ngrok

-[ngrok](https://ngrok.com) is a simplified API-first _ingress-as-a-service_ that adds connectivity, security and observability to any apps with no code changes. ngrok allows us to create tunnel for the public to join our locally hosted Minecraft server quick, easy and most importantly, **free**.
+[ngrok](https://ngrok.com) allows us to create tunnel to the public so that our friends can join our locally hosted Minecraft server quickly and for free.

 Proceed to sign up for a free ngrok account and download the ngrok client from the dashboard.
 There should be a banner that contains links for the ngrok downloader for various OS.
 Download the version that is suitable for your operating system and _extract_ the `ngrok.exe` file from the zip file to anywhere in your computer.